joker-119/ExiledGaming/README.md

-# Joker's Playground Modded Changelog
+# Exiled Gaming Modded Changelog

 ## New Mechanics

 - `[Chaos On Start]` There is 20% chance when a round begins that all Facility Guards will be replaced with Chaos Insurgency.

+- `[Chaos Spawn Announcement]` Not including the above initial spawn, whenever Chaos Insurgency has a respawn wave, C.A.S.S.I.E. will make an announcement.

 - `[Spectate Void]` Spectators will see a "Void" spectate choice while dead.
 This will make them spectate an empty void, which allows them to hear spectator chat without having to hear proximity chat around whoever they are spectating.